rbaker26/SAP1EMU/README.md

 This readme.md will address topics regarding the SAP1Emu Library, Engine and API.
-For tutorials, file specifications, nstruction sets and other educational information, vist the SAP1Emu Project's [Wiki Page](https://github.com/rbaker26/SAP1EMU/wiki).
+For tutorials, file specifications, instruction sets and other educational information, vist the SAP1Emu Project's [Wiki Page](https://github.com/rbaker26/SAP1EMU/wiki).